pubnub/pubnub-mcp-server/resources/sdk_docs/swift_publish-and-subscribe.md

 ## Subscribe

-Opens a TCP socket and listens for messages/events on specified entities.
-Set subscribeKey during initialization.
-Configure automaticRetry to reconnect and fetch available messages after a disconnect.
+Opens a socket to receive messages and events for entities.
+Initialize with subscribeKey.

+- After subscribe(), client receives new messages.
+Configure automaticRetry to reconnect and fetch available messages after disconnect.
-Concepts:
-- Subscriptions: see Subscriptions.
-- Subscribe via client or directly on entities:
-  - ChannelRepresentation
-  - ChannelGroupRepresentation
-  - UserMetadataRepresentation
-  - ChannelMetadataRepresentation

 ### Subscription scope

+Subscriptions attach listeners for message/event types:

-- Subscription: scoped to a single entity (e.g., one channel).
+- Subscription: scoped to a single entity (for example, channel).
 - SubscriptionSet: scoped to the client; includes one or more subscriptions.

-One listener receives all messages, signals, and events for subscribed entities.
+One event listener receives all messages, signals, and events for subscribed entities.
 See Event listeners.

 ### Create a subscription

+Entity-level Subscription receives updates only for that entity.
+Use multiple subscriptions to handle channels differently.

-Keep a strong reference to Subscription/SubscriptionSet to prevent ARC deallocation.
+Keep a strong reference: Subscriptions must be retained to keep listening (ARC may deallocate otherwise).

+Create from an entity:

 ```
 `// Entity-based, local-scoped